spatie/laravel-responsecache/README.md

     /*
      * If the cache driver you configured supports tags, you may specify a tag name
      * here.
 All responses will be tagged.
 When clearing the responsecache only
-     * items with that tag will be cleared.
+     * items with that tag will be flushed.
      *
      * You may use a string or an array here.
      */
     'cache_tag' => '',

     /*
      * Here you may define replacers that dynamically replace content from the response.
      * Each replacer must implement the Replacer interface.